 Keep reading for a full breakdown of vinyl decals, decorative stickers, and vinyl cut stickers!

-Stickers are made up of two layers:
+A decorative sticker is made up of two layers:

 Decals are made up of three layers:

 As an example of a complex decal, let's consider how decals and stickers would handle script text.
-You could use either a sticker or a decal to add an inspirational quote to a wall.
+You could use a decorative sticker or a decal to add an inspirational quote to a wall.
 With a sticker, the text would be printed on a solid vinyl sheet and attached to the wall as a solid sheet.